 Posted on Thursday, July 24, 2014

-This fall, Andrew Hellmund '14 will pursue graduate studies at the University of Alberta in Canada, but before he leaves Geneva he ensured that he would leave a lasting mark on the City he called home for four years.
+Andrew Hellmund '14 is currently pursuing graduate studies at the University of Alberta in Canada, but before he left Geneva he ensured that he would leave a lasting mark on the City he called home for four years.
 Two of Hellmund's metal sculptures will be installed at Geneva's Lakefront Park, between Castle Creek and the Events and Visitor Center.

 Hellmund has donated one of the pieces and the City of Geneva is purchasing the other.
 This is the latest in a number of public showcases of his work over the course of the past year, stretching from Massachusetts to Michigan.